Friday, July 06, 2018

 Kev's World

-Actually, that bubble is also used to indicate whenever Kev's hurt.
-Along with any items/power-ups he has collected.
-Floor panels are randomly placed and stepping on one will reward you with extra points or a smart bomb that kills everything on-screen.
-However, this is totally random and may cause a rockslide, alert the baddies to your location or reverse the controls.
+Look out for special floor panels that are randomly placed in most rooms.
+Stepping on one will reward you with extra points or a smart bomb that kills everything on-screen.
+However, this reward is totally random and may cause something negative - like a rockslide, alert a gang of baddies to your location, or reverse the controls (argghhh, that one is so annoying).
 Are you ready to take a chance?
-I know right, it's something different whilst being familiar.

 • QuintStar contains the value of five individual stars.